 Reasonable accommodation for students with disabilities may be made if space is available and if we can provide the accommodation needed.
 Students with documented disabilities must register with the Office for Students with Disabilities (OSD).
-If you require accommodations, you may reach their office at 323-343-3140 or find additional information on the OSD website.
+If you require a Housing accommodation, you may reach their office at 323-343-3140 or find additional information on the OSD website.